 X.4.1 Concepts

 Care plans have many different meanings to many different people.
 Each discipline has its own definition of what a care plan is and what it contains.
-This profile uses the term ‘care planning’ for the process of sharing care plans for the patient.
 Dynamic care planning expands the concept of care planning from being only discipline specific to an interdisciplinary process where all disciplines that care for the patient are able to communicate their plans of care, treatment plans, health issues, interventions and goals/outcomes, etc. for the patient.

 As identified in the IHE PCC Nursing White Paper to Advocate the Uptake of Patient Plan of Care and eNursing Summary Profiles July 2012, each clinical discipline’s plan of care or treatment plan should be incorporated into one overarching central Care Plan for the patient.
-This profile will address many of the needs not met in many document based static use case specific care plans:

-A shared dynamic care plan that meets the needs of many stakeholders (providers, patients, payers, etc.);

-A method to consolidate the many care plans that can be attached to a patient;

-Provide a framework for centralized dynamic care planning.
+In environments where there is no centralized care plan, this profile enables care providers to share the details of their specific care plans with other providers to coordinate care.
+For example, a payer or provider might share a care plan they have for a patient with the provider who is caring for them, or the payer who is covering the care of the patient using this profile, without any assumption that there is a centrally managed singular care plan for the patient.

 X.4.2 Use Case

 This profile reuses the HL7 Care Plan Domain Analysis Model specification storyboard 2: Chronic Conditions with permission from HL7 Patient Care Work Group.
 The storyboard includes chronic disease management as well as a transition of care episode.